btcven/locha/documentation/en/Chapter_7.md

 - Contiki-ng and TinyOS are not real-time operating systems, but they are the benchmark in wireless sensor networks.

 - The Contiki-ng OS has a layered architecture while TinyOS is built on a monolithic core.
-Like Linux, Contiki-ng is event driven and is similar to TinyOS.
+Like Linux, Contiki-ng is event driven and it is similar to TinyOS.
 They both use a _FIFO_ strategy.
 On the other hand, Linux uses a scheduler, which guarantees a execution scheduled time for tasks.

 - The Contiki-ng and TinyOS programming model is defined by events such that all tasks are executed in the same context.